 Found in the mountain ranges of Central Asia, Snow Leopard is a moderately large cat having a short muzzle and domed forehead.
-They have a spotted smoky gray to yellowish coat of thick, long fur which helps them to stay warm in the biting cold of alpine and semi-alpine regions of Central Asia.
-A long and flexible tail helps them maintain their balance on a rocky terrain.
+They have a spotted smoky gray to the yellowish coat of thick, long fur which helps them to stay warm in the biting cold of the alpine and semi-alpine regions of Central Asia.
+A long and flexible tail helps them maintain their balance on rocky terrain.
 Their thick tails, containing a large amount of fat, are covered with lush fur and act as cozy blankets which protect their faces during sleep.
 They have small, rounded ears and stocky bodies covered with thick fur, all of which minimize heat loss.
 Wide furry paws, powerful legs and fur on their undersides help them walk long distances in the thick snow besides improving their grip on steep and unstable surfaces.
 Snow leopards are an endangered species due to hunting, poaching and the continued destruction of threatened mountain ecosystems.

 9. Arctic Hare

 Arctic hare have a thick coat of fur and shorter ears than rabbits, which conserve body heat.
 It doesn’t hibernate but digs holes in the ground under the snow to keep warm.
 They are taller than rabbits and are found in the tundra regions of Greenland and northern parts of Canada.
 They survive in the extreme cold weather by eating willow twigs and woody plants after digging them out from under the snow.
 Their fur changes color according to seasons, becoming white in winter, thus providing them the advantage of camouflaging according to the weather.
 Arctic hares huddle in groups for warmth and protection.

 8. Leopard Seal